ivanvorobei/SPStorkController/README.md

 github "IvanVorobei/SPStorkController"
 ```

-For now `Carthage` support may not work correctly.
-If you have any problems, create a new [issue](https://github.com/IvanVorobei/SPStorkController/issues).

 ### Manually

 If you prefer not to use any of the aforementioned dependency managers, you can integrate `SPStorkController` into your project manually.
 Put `Source/SPStorkController` folder in your Xcode project.
 Make sure to enable `Copy items if needed` and `Create groups`.